Spread0x/isitfit/README.md

 To specify a particular profile from `~/.aws/credentials`, set the `AWS_PROFILE` environment variable.

-Starting version 0.14, there is no need to set `AWS_DEFAULT_REGION` when using `isitfit cost` because it will already scan all regions for EC2/Redshift.

-You'd still need to use it for `isitfit tags` though.

 For example

 ```
 AWS_PROFILE=autofitcloud isitfit cost analyze
 ```

+Starting version 0.14, there is no need to set `AWS_DEFAULT_REGION` when using `isitfit cost` because it will already scan all regions for EC2/Redshift.

+You'd still need to use it for `isitfit tags` though.

+To specify a single region to scan, check the section [Filtering on region](#filtering-on-region).

 ### Assumed roles